PSModule/Test-PSModule/README.md

-# Test-Module
+# Test-PSModule

-Action that is used to test PowerShell modules.
+Test PowerShell modules with Pester and PSScriptAnalyzer.

 ## Tools